-I like to break things down into chunks.
-So the first thing I do when I talk with a client is to get a feel for what the overall purpose of the web project is.
+I like to break things down into bite-sized pieces.
+So the first thing I do when I talk with a stakeholder about a product or product feature is to get a feel for what success looks like after the work is done.
 What’s the end game, or goal of this endeavor?

-It always helps me know the history of the project and how it has morphed over the years.
-Once I feel like I have a feel for what my client wants, it’s time to jump into the details…
+It always helps me know the history of the product and how it has morphed over the years.
+Once I feel like I have a feel for what my stakeholder wants, it’s time to jump into the details…

 - Kickoff meeting & timeline

 - Stakeholders and their needs

 Ok, so now we have some details.
 This is a great first step, but we need to break these things down into more granular details and put a face on them.

 Yay!
 Deliverables and dates to stick them to!
 User stories to understand the proper flow!
 Now let’s start framing this house out.